christiedong/poker/README.md

 # poker
-A helper for the poker minigame in Tiny Tower Vegas
+An exhaustive search for the optimal holding strategy for the poker minigame in Tiny Tower Vegas.

 # Rules
 | Pattern  | Score |